 lesson material, student comments, helpful links, audios, and

 videos.
 Learning in an online environment connects students from

 all over the world bringing the philosophy of Edgar Cayce right

 into your home.

 In the virtual meeting room, you will have access to the written and audio/video materials prepared for you by David McMillin.
 Every Wednesday, he will post a lesson along with exercises for you to practice during the week.
 Posting is very similar to sending an e-mail, except that all the e-mails are viewed within your virtual meeting room.
 You may post your thoughts, questions, and experiences on the site for your mentor and the other participants to read and respond to.
 In this way, everyone will benefit from one another's experiences and insights and the coaching offered by the mentor to individuals.

-Once you register for your A.R.E. eGroup, we will send you an e-mail from eGroups@edgarcayce.org detailing how to access and navigate our discussion board for the eGroup A Search for God, Book Two, Lessons 7-12.
+Once you register for your A.R.E. eGroup, we will send you an e-mail from eGroups@edgarcayce.org detailing how to access and navigate our discussion board for the eGroup A Search for God, Book One, Lessons 7-12.
 Then, you're in!
 You will be able to visit your eGroup any time you desire.
 The meeting room is accessible 24 hours a day/ 7 days a week and you may participate at your convenience from anywhere in the world.
 There are no specified times that you have to be in the room.
 You decide when and how often you wish to post and participate.

 If you would like more information or to be notified when a group is forming,